MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 --AllowSelfServiceUpgrade

---SiteDefinedSharingCapability-returns the stored value of the site policy.
+--SiteDefinedSharingCapability, (returns the stored value of the site policy.)

---SharingCapability --returns the effective access level (the site policy and the tenant policy combined.
+--SharingCapability, (returns the effective access level, which is the site policy and the tenant policy combined.)

 ```yaml
 Type: SwitchParameter